A.C.O.D.: Production

 Filming began on March 12, 2012 in Atlanta's Castleberry Hill area.
 It has done some filming at the Atlanta Botanical Garden.
 Scenes were also shot in Decatur at the end of the month.
-By early April, filming had taken place in Buckhead, near Lake Lanier.
+By early April, filming had taken place in Buckhead and near Lake Lanier.

 Alba got temporary tattoos of a trio of roses on her left biceps and a bow on her tailbone for her role in the film from an Atlanta-based artist.

 Reception

 A.C.O.D. received mixed reviews from critics.
 Film review aggregator Rotten Tomatoes reports that 52% of critics gave the film a positive review based on 58 reviews, with an average score of 5.49/10.
 The site's consensus states: "Despite its impressive cast and some sharp observations, A.C.O.D. is neither funny enough nor poignant enough to work as a potent comedy or incisive satire."
 While RogerEbert.com had the same type of mixed criticism for the film, the site also roundly praised the performances of Poehler, Lynch, and O'Hara, stating that the film featured "three major comic actresses working at their best level here."
 Furthermore, the site commended Zicherman's writing and directing, stating that "[h]is first film is a model of what a modern film comedy might be."
 Manohla Dargis of the New York Times Movie Review, however, criticized the film as "clichéd" and "sluggish even at 87 minutes."

-On Metacritic, which assigns a rating out of 100 based on reviews from critics, the film has a score of 50 based on 23 reviews, considered to be "mixed or average reviews".
+On Metacritic, which assigns a rating out of 100 based on reviews from critics, the film has a score of 50 based on 23 reviews, considered to be "mixed or average" reviews.